globalsmile/Sleeping-Habit-Analysis/README.md

 -  `Client`
 -  `Partner` respectively.

-After careful observation each of the tables have same column names, hence:
+After careful examination, each of the tables have common column names, hence:

 The tabulation below shows the column names and their description:
 | Column Name | Description |